Easy Hearty Stuffed Tomatoes with Rice

 How to Make Stuffed Tomatoes

 There are so many recipes for stuffed tomatoes out there, because really you can stuff them with whatever you want.
-Meat, cheese, rice, and bread stuffing to name a few.
+Meat, cheese, rice, and even bread stuffing.

 To make a perfectly stuffed tomato, the most important part is the proper tomato.
 The tomato acts as a flavourful food vessel for whatever you are placing inside.
 Like a bread bowl for a thick soup.

-- Choose a firm tomato.
-The outside of this tomato needs to hold up to being stuffed and cooked.
+- Pick a firm tomatoes – The outside of this tomato needs to hold up to being stuffed and cooked.

-- Choose a tomato without blemishes.
-The whole outside of the tomato needs to stay intact.
+- Choose tomatoes without blemishes – The whole outside of the tomato needs to stay intact.
 Plus, you will be presenting it to your dinner guest.
 So a good looking tomato is a must.

 Beefsteak is one of the best choices for stuffed tomatoes due to their generous size, sturdy exterior, and they hold up well to heat.